Closing the Philanthropic Gap

 Is impact investing widespread?
 Who else is doing it?

 Pioneering foundations, banks, fund managers and individuals are actively using impact investments to drive specific social outcomes aligned with their missions and values.
-They are turning to their own communities recognizing that they can create a positive impact close to home while generating financial returns.

 Do you think impact investing should be used instead of traditional funding methods?